velascoluis/gcp-ingestion-framework/README.md

 ## Ingestion Workflow

+The data jouney (from on-prem to BQ) is the following:

-1. On a local node on your datacenter, a bucket is mounted using GCS FUSE.
-This node has also access to a NAS/SAN filesystem.
+1. On a local node on your datacenter, a bucket is mounted using `GCS FUSE`.
+This node has  access to a NAS/SAN filesystem.

 ![alt text](assets/02.png)

-2. Data is copied in paralell from the SAN/NAS to the GCS FUSE filesystem using standard OS tools.
+2. Data is copied in paralell from the SAN/NAS to the GCS FUSE filesystem using standard OS tools (e.g. `cp`).
 A requirement of this framework is that the data layout should conform to the [HIVE directory partitioned layout](https://cloud.google.com/bigquery/docs/hive-partitioned-queries-gcs#supported_data_layouts).
-Supported file formats are JSON,CSV,AVRO,ORC and PARQUET.
+Supported file formats are `JSON`,`CSV`,`AVRO`,`ORC` and `PARQUET`.
 3. The mounted bucket is under a dataplex RAW Zone with a discovery job configured, so once the bucket is scanned, new external tables will be registered at BigQuery automatically.
-4. Finally, a Composer DAG calls a dataform job, that reads the external BQ table, applies certain validations and write into another BigQuery dataset, this time as an internal table.
+4. Finally, a Composer DAG calls a dataform job, that reads the external BigQuery table, applies certain validations and write into another BigQuery dataset, this time as an internal table.

 ## Installation